darasimiolaifa/Ivory-pay-restaurants/README.md

 Based on your location and a city input, you can search for restaurants within a specified distance.

-It is built with NestJs and MongoDb as the underlying strage.
+It is built with NestJs and MongoDb as the underlying storage.

 ### API Endpoints.